LASER HAIR REMOVAL

 If the area to be treated is prone to cold sores, antiviral medication will be prescribed.
 Please avoid taking Accutane® at least 6 months prior to laser hair removal.

-When you have your initial consultation with Dr. Nield, he will outline these requirements in further detail.
+When you have your initial consultation with our staff, they will outline these requirements in further detail.

 We start by cleansing the area, then use the laser to focus a beam of highly concentrated light on the treatment area.
 Controlled pulses of light penetrate the skin and are absorbed by the hair follicles, which discourages regrowth without damaging the surrounding tissue.
 Cool gel and ice packs are applied throughout the treatment to reduce any discomfort.